Forrabury and Minster parish churches: Forrabury Church

 Forrabury church also has some Norman work but the tower was added in 1750; it is listed Grade II*.

-The Rev R. S. Hawker wrote a poem on "The Bells of Forrabury": it was based on a local legend arising from the absence of a peal of bells in the tower.
+The Rev. R. S. Hawker wrote a poem on "The Bells of Forrabury": it was based on a local legend arising from the absence of a peal of bells in the tower.
 The legend says that bells were being carried over from Spain.
 They were made in Spain to make the bells at Forrabury the best in the country.
 The bells were carried over on a boat with a Spanish captain and a local fisherman.
 When they went past Tintagel on a Sunday they heard the bells of the church ring out.
 The fisherman went on the floor of the boat and prayed saying thank you for arriving home safely.
-The Spanish captain pushed him and laughed at the mans religion.
+The Spanish captain pushed him and laughed at the man's religion.
 The legend says as he did a wave came over and ruined the boat.
-The boat (and bells) were in peaces.
+The boat (and bells) were in pieces.
 The fisherman got on the rocks safely but not the captain.
 It is said that the ghost bells of the ship haunt the area today.

 The church has a two manual pipe organ.
 Outside the churchyard stands a Cornish cross which has been moved from its original site, which is likely to have been near the field called Cross Park.